 CUT AND SEW

-Founded in 1999 as a distributor of trims and packaging for the North American market, EU Design has evolved into a manufacturing multinational small business focused on buttons, packaging, fashion trims, and custom jewelry for the apparel industry.
+Founded in 1999 as a distributor of trims and packaging for the North American market, EU Design has evolved into a multinational small business and Certified B Corporation focused on manufacturing buttons, packaging, fashion trims, and custom jewelry for the apparel industry.
 Research and Development is key to their growth and a way to differentiate its novelties from those of their competitors.
 Bottonficio Fenili (its factory in Mozzo, Italy), as well as its R&D shop in Hong Kong, are fully focused on meeting the trends and demands of designers and developers.
 EU Design’s culture embodies five explicit values that are fundamental to its identity and cannot be compromised: Safety consciousness in its factories, Accountability, Inspiration, Loyalty, and Proactivity.
 Constant introspection and openness to technology helps EU Design drive tangible change in the fashion industry.
 Sharing the results throughout the organization, as well as attention and sensibility towards social responsibility and giving back to society are the ultimate purpose of EU Design’s efforts.

 Fiberactive Organics, LLC is a manufacturer and distributor of organic cotton sewing thread founded by Kansas City, Missouri artist Julie Moore.
 Now headquartered in Apex, North Carolina, Fiberactive Organics is a zero-waste, fair trade company that prides itself on the highest environmental standards both in its products and facilities.
 Ms. Moore, now acting as CEO, consults with customers around the world to enable them to produce the highest quality products with the lowest environmental footprint possible.
 Fiberactive is a global company where business is personal.

-Based in the Japanese seaside city of Kamakura, Fujiyama Ribbon is a socially believes “ribbons are tools of expression that take on meaning from their users and settings.”
+Based in the Japanese seaside city of Kamakura, Fujiyama Ribbon believes “ribbons are tools of expression that take on meaning from their users and settings.”
 With quality as one of the company’s main tenets, Fujiyama Ribbon manufactures all of their products in Japan and performs rigorous quality control to ensure their high standards are not compromised in any way.